-This intervention moves people toward the growth mindset by correcting fixed mindset thoughts.
-The exercise encourages active reflection, with a useful ‘mindset log’ worksheet.
+This intervention moves people toward the growth mindset by providing them with phrases to correct fixed mindset thoughts.

-An additional resource that may seem bizarre yet revealing is titled My Gravestone.
-For any client reluctant to depart from a comfortable routine, reflecting on their future tombstone could be a remarkable incentive to step into a growth mindset.
+An additional resource that may seem bizarre yet revealing is titled Funeral Meditation.
+For any client reluctant to depart from a comfortable routine, reflecting on their future funeral could be a remarkable incentive to step into a growth mindset.

 17 Motivation & Goal-Achievement Exercises – If you’re looking for more science-based ways to help others reach their goals, this collection contains 17 validated motivation & goals-achievement tools for practitioners.
 Use them to help others turn their dreams into reality by applying the latest science-based behavioral change techniques.

 Recognizing opportunities to leave the comfort zone isn’t always easy; neither is seizing them with conviction.

 It’s crucial to cultivate a mindset that lays strong foundations, paving the way toward the growth zone.
 This includes seeing yourself as inherently adaptable, reframing stress, and believing in your ability to endure fears and doubts.

 Every person faces this choice, knowingly or not.
 You can settle for what you know – the seemingly safe, familiar, and routine.
 Or, you can become receptive to opportunities for growth, challenging your personal status quo and seeing what you’re capable of.